 A 720p television has 1,280 columns and 720 rows of pixels, hence “720p.”
 Multiply the two numbers for a total of 921,600 pixels.
 This is the minimum resolution that can be called “high definition,” or HD.

 Often, 1080p is referred to as “Full HD.”
-In a 1080p television, there are 1,920 columns multiplied by 1,080 rows for a total of 2,073,600 pixels — more than twice as many pixels as you’ll find in a 720p display.
-For several years now, 1080p has been the industry standard for high-definition displays, and most content (that is, television broadcasts, shows, movies, and video games) is produced and distributed in 1080p.
+In a 1080p television, there are 1,920 columns multiplied by 1,080 rows for a total of 2,073,600 pixels — more than twice as many pixels as you’ll find in a 720p screen.
+For a while now, 1080p has been the industry standard for high-definition displays, and most content (that is, television broadcasts, shows, and movies) is produced and distributed in 1080p.

 4K Ultra HD